plark-inc/hostship/README.md

 ```Shell
 hostship hotreload
 ```
-- Runs an HTTP listener to trigger updates.
+- Runs the HTTP listener to trigger updates.
 - The server listener validates the key before updating.

 ```Shell